hvdwolf/wikiscripts/README.md

 SQLite is used as cross-platform, super simple database.

-It all starts with the <language_code>wiki-latest-externallinks.sql.gz dumps.
+It all starts with the "language_code"wiki-latest-externallinks.sql.gz dumps.
 The externallinks is a huge sql script containing all links for all pages for that specific language.
 Some of those inserts are “geohack” (2,3) inserts statements containing the geographic coordinates of the articles.
 We need those coordinates and only those links are imported and the coordinates, which we need for our articles, are extracted.
 These externallinks import will be the reference table for the sqlite database for the wikiepdia and wikivoyage articles.

 Order of actions:
-  - download, parse and import the <language_code>wiki-latest-externallinks.sql.gz  files into a <language_code> sqlite DB.
+  - download, parse and import the "language_code"wiki-latest-externallinks.sql.gz  files into a "language_code"_wikipedia sqlite DB.
   - download wikipedia or wikivoyage database dumps.
   - parse wikipedia or wikivoyage dumps and import "coordiantes containing" articles into sqlite DB, based on externallinks table.
   - export imported articles with coordinates to CSV files.